C4V4H/ExposedSetupCompiler/README.md

        }
     ]

-How to Compile the json:
+finally you can Compile the json:

     DAOCompiler("org/example").build("path/to/file.json")